verygoodsoftwarenotvirus/blog/content/posts/serverless-performance-exploration.md

 I have a simple question that I need to know the answer to in order to go to sleep tonight: which is faster, a cloud function that responds to a pubsub topic, or an always-running service subscribed to that pubsub topic?

 At first glance, before writing any code or doing anything, I could bet either way and feel just as confident as if I'd done the opposite.
-I don't know precisely how the backend behind pubsub topic publish -> cloud function actually firing works, but it wouldn't surprise me to find out that Google has a convenient mechanism that pre-loads the cloud function so there's no cold start gap, among other tricks.
+I don't know precisely how the backend behind triggering a cloud function upon pubsub topic publish actually works, but it wouldn't surprise me to find out that Google has a convenient mechanism that pre-loads the cloud function so there's no cold start gap, among other tricks.

 I spun up a new project in GCP, and wrote up a quick cloud function: